SwissDataScienceCenter/renku-design-docs/design/007-external-data-handling/007-external-data-handling.md

 The default behavior of the CLI when staging the data locally (i.e. not on a Renkulab instance) should be to copy the data into the project.
 When disk space considerations allow it, this is preferred because data access will (almost) always be faster than over the network.
-The user should

 #### Mode 2: mount